 Think of NEOU as the Netflix of workout videos.
 Download this workout app and subscribe to search, browse, and stream live and on-demand workout videos with some of the country's leading instructors.
 You'll find coaches in specific disciplines such as kettlebells (Lacee Lazoff's "Bells Up"), yoga (Heidi Kristoffer's CrossFlowX), and strength training (Jen Widerstrom's "Widerstrong").
 Plus, with new classes added daily, you'll never run out of challenges.

 If you're still not over Millennial Pink and never will be, you'll love this workout app for the aesthetics alone.
 What will keep you hooked, though, is the 14 live classes and more than 1,000 on-demand workout videos from all-star trainers, including Megan Roup, who's trained VS models and created this killer leg and butt slider workout.

 Available in the App Store (and on Apple TV and Chromecast).
-Free to download; $27/month to subscribe
+Free to download and 30-day trial; $27/month to subscribe